Excel VBA MOD Operator

 - This is roundup and rounds down decimal values, unlike out MOD function in worksheet function.

 This has been a guide to VBA MOD Function.
-Here we learned how to use the excel VBA modulo along with practical examples and downloadable excel template.
+Here we learned how to use the modulo along with practical examples and downloadable excel template.
 Below you can find some useful excel VBA articles –